buds-lab/make-yourself-comfortable-jitai-journal-paper/README.md

-# Introduction
+## Make yourself comfortable: Using smartwatch-based Just-in-time Adaptive Interventions (JITAI) for mitigating urban-scale heat and noise

-Public repository for the paper titled 'Nudging comfort in the built environment: Using smartwatch-based Just-in-time Adaptive Interventions (JITAI) for mitigating urban-scale heat and noise' using Cozie-Apple data collected during the `orenth` and `usk` experiments.
+Public repository for the paper titled **'Make yourself comfortable: Using smartwatch-based Just-in-time Adaptive Interventions (JITAI) for mitigating urban-scale heat and noise'** using Cozie-Apple data collected during the `orenth` and `usk` experiments.
 In the paper, `orenth` is referred to as 'phase 1', and `usk` is referred to as 'phase 2'.

-# Requirements
+## Requirements

 Install the required libraries:
 ```bash
 python install -r requirements.txt
 ```

-# Organization
+## Organization
 The repository is organized in three main directories:
 1. [1_data](./1_data/) <br>
    This directory contains the source data files.